astsu777/st/README.md

 * Allows to launch an instance of ST in a specific directory (with the *-d* flag)

 # Dependencies
-The following packages are necessary in order to run this build of DWM properly:
+The following packages are necessary in order to run this build of ST properly:

 * ttf-jetbrains-mono
 * ttf-joypixels